 How to avoid mold in your home

 It is nearly impossible to maintain a mold-free home all the time, but with the right preventive measures in place, you can control the mold from spreading further.
-Most of the time you can smell the distinct mold scent before even seeing it or feel a clammy substance when you touch certain surfaces.
+You can often smell the distinct mold scent before even seeing it or feel a clammy substance when you touch certain surfaces.
 In addition, dry mold can grow on linens, pillows, dressers, shelves, and vents.
 Below are tips you should regularly incorporate into your lifestyle to help prevent mold:

 - Clean up any spills immediately.